jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     :emphasize-lines: 2-3

     def logical_nand(p, q):
-        if p and not q
+        if p and not q:
             return True
         return False